 Short little videos are a great bonus for any adoption listing on the web.
 Viewers can really get a sense of an animal's personality and size through videos, and it's a great chance to showcase any special skills or tricks your fur-friend may have, like fetch, shake a paw, or chasing toy feathers.

-Advertise on the Web
+Advertise On the Web

+Post your adoption ad onto your favourite social media sites as well as forums and other sites that target Korea's expat community.
+If you speak fluent Korean, use Korean websites as well.
 Update your posts regularly with current info, new photos, and videos.
 Don't just post once and forget about it-- those posts sink to the bottom of listings page and readers may assume that the animal has already found a home.

 Make Print Posters